South Africa–United Kingdom relations: History of South Africa

 The United Kingdom and the area of Southern Africa that is today known as South Africa, have had a long history with the UK playing a deeply important role in the formation of the modern Republic of South Africa.
 The beginning of relations between South Africa and the UK began on 31 May 1910 when the Union of South Africa was founded as a Dominion of the British Empire.
-From 1910 until South Africa declared itself a republic on 31 May 1961, South Africa fought in support and as a part of the British Empire in both World War I and II.
+From 1910 until South Africa declared itself a republic outside the Commonwealth of Nations on 31 May 1961, South Africa fought in support and as a part of the British Empire in both World War I and II.

 When South Africa was pulled out of the Commonwealth of Nations in 1961, the United Kingdom opposed monetary and economic sanctions.
-Britain had many key trade links and, in particular, needed South Africa's gold.
+The United Kingdom had many key trade links and, in particular, needed South Africa's gold.

 There were also tactical motives for not severing all ties with the apartheid government.
 As the southernmost nation in Africa, and the juncture at which the Indian and Atlantic Oceans collided, South Africa was still a vital point in sea-trade routes.
 In 1969, the Commandant General of the South African Defence Force (SADF) confirmed that, "In the entire ocean expanse from Australia to South America, South Africa is the only fixed point offering modern naval bases, harbours and airfield facilities, a modern developed industry and stable government."

 From 1960-61, the relationship between South Africa and the UK started to change.
-In his "Winds of Change" speech in Cape Town, UK Prime Minister Harold Macmillan spoke of the changes in Africa and how South Africa's racist policies were swimming upstream:As a fellow member of the Commonwealth it is our earnest desire to give South Africa our support and encouragement, but I hope you won't mind my saying frankly that there are some aspects of your policies which make it impossible for us to do this without being false to our own deep convictions about the political destinies of free men to which in our own territories we are trying to give effect.In 1984, South African president P.W.
-Botha visited the UK as part of a tour of European nations and met Margaret Thatcher Speaking to the House of Commons of it, she said "I expressed our strongly-held views on apartheid.
+In his "Winds of Change" speech in Cape Town,the then British Prime Minister Harold Macmillan spoke of the changes in Africa and how South Africa's racist policies were swimming upstream:As a fellow member of the Commonwealth it is our earnest desire to give South Africa our support and encouragement, but I hope you won't mind my saying frankly that there are some aspects of your policies which make it impossible for us to do this without being false to our own deep convictions about the political destinies of free men to which in our own territories we are trying to give effect.In 1984, the then State President of South Africa, P. W. Botha visited the UK as part of a tour of European nations and met Margaret Thatcher.
+Speaking to the House of Commons of it, she said "I expressed our strongly-held views on apartheid.
 I told Mr. Botha of my particular concern at the practice of forced removals and raised the question of the continued detention of Mr. Nelson Mandela."